 - Working with local businesses who want to develop Action Plans to make positive changes that benefit our local economy, community, and/or environment.

-- Local Thirst, our monthly business networking event will be the 3rd Thursday of the Month.
-Each month it will be at a new local venue.
-Please check our monthly constant contact newsletter that goes out to our business members and/or Our Calendar for the location.
+- Local Thirst, our monthly business networking event will be (usually) on the first Wednesday of each month.
+Each Local Thirst event will be at a different local venue.
+Please check our monthly constant contact newsletter, facebook page and/or Our Calendar for the location.

 - In a partnership with the Hampshire Council of Governments, we will soon be launching the Hampshire Purchasing Coop, please click here for more details.

-We would greatly like to thank Big Y World Class Market, Hampden Bank and Alexis Designs for their Major Sponsorship of our 1st and 2nd Local Business Guides.
-A big thank you as well to Hadley Printing for their fine work as well.
-We feel our Local Business Guide is an important tool to educate and encourage people in Hampshire, Hampden and Franklin counties to think, buy & bank local first!!
+We would like to deeply thank Big Y World Class Market, Hampden Bank and Alexis Designs for their Major Sponsorship of our 1st and 2nd Local Business Guides and to Big Y, PVTA and the Hampden Bank Charitable Foundation for Sponsoring our 3rd Local Business Guide.
+A big "Thank You" goes out to Hadley Printing at the Daily Hampshire Gazette for their fine work as well.
+We think our Local Business Guide is an important tool to educate and encourage people in Hampden, Hampshire and Franklin counties to think, buy & bank local first!!

-We seek to work closely with local, independent businesses to help them do more local purchasing and with non-profits like Community Involved in Sustaining Agriculture, the Center for EcoTechnology, and Coop Power to encourage people and businesses to support local farmers and begin using green energy sources.
-We have also worked with the Pioneer Valley Sustainability Network, local Mayor's offices, and area Chambers of Commerce to influence their members about the need to promote our local living economy.
+We seek to work closely with local, independent businesses to help them do more local purchasing and with non-profits, such as Community Involved in Sustaining Agriculture, the Center for EcoTechnology, and Coop Power to encourage people and businesses to support local farmers and shift to using greener energy sources.
+We have also worked with the Pioneer Valley Sustainability Network, Mayors' offices, and area Chambers of Commerce to influence their members about the need to promote our local living economy.
 One of the biggest projects we initiated in the past was our Think Local First Contest.
 This contest did much to encourage people to shop locally during Christmas and the Holidays.

-If there are changes your business would like to make to benefit our local economy, community, and/or environment, and would appreciate any assistance on, we would be happy to help your business develop Action Plans.
+If there are changes your business could implement, that would benefit our local economy, community, and/or environment, and PVLF can be of assistance, we would be happy to help your business develop an Action Plan .
 Please do not hesitate to call/write for support.
-Examples of this are: assistance to do more local purchasing; to bank locally; set up recycling/composting programs by working with groups like the Center for EcoTechnology (CET) and Coop Power to purchase green electricity, bio-diesel, bio-fuels, etc... as A2Z Science & Learning Store, Broadside Bookshop, Northampton Brewery, The People's Pint, Atkins Market, Barts/Snow's Ice Cream, River Valley Market, the Mountain Goat and many other businesses have already done.
+Examples are: assistance to do more local purchasing; to bank locally; set up recycling/composting programs by working with groups like the Center for EcoTechnology (CET), Coop Power and ReEnergizer to purchase green electricity, bio-diesel, bio-fuels, etc... as A2Z Science & Learning Store, Broadside Bookshop, Northampton Brewery, The People's Pint, Atkins Market, Bart's/Snow's Ice Cream, River Valley Market, and many other businesses have already done.

-We have also brought great speakers to the area, such as, Judy Wicks from the White Dog Cafe and Michael Shuman.
-Judy Wicks is one of the co-founders of BALLE and was chosen by Inc. Magazine in 2004 as "one of the twenty-five most fascinating entrepreneurs in America."
-She is also featured in the book Americans Who Tell The Truth.
-Michael Shuman is the author of the books Going Local and his new book, The Small Mart Revolution, How Local Business Is Beating the Global Competition.
-These speakers as well as other events have helped citizens of the Pioneer Valley see the economic and ecological importance of creating a Local Living Economy.
+We have also brought great speakers to the area, such as Judy Wicks from the White Dog Cafe' in Philidelphia and Michael Shuman.
+Judy is one of the co-founders of BALLE and was chosen by Inc. Magazine in 2004 as "one of the twenty-five most fascinating entrepreneurs in America."
+She is also featured in the book Americans Who Tell The Truth and recently released her own book Good Morning, Beautiful Business.
+Michael Shuman is the author of Going Local, The Small Mart Revolution, How Local Business Is Beating the Global Competition and his new book Local Dollars, Local Sense.
+These speakers as well as other events have helped citizens of the Pioneer Valley see the economic and ecological importance of creating a Local, Living Economy.

 Living Economy Principles